 We will leave no stone unturned to build the strongest case possible.

 What Damages Are Available in a St. Petersburg Motorcycle Accident Case?

 When someone else is responsible for your injuries, you are entitled to seek damages that make you as whole as possible.
-You are entitled to seek damages even if you are partially at fault for your accident under Florida’s comparative fault laws, although your damages will be reduced by your share of fault.
+You can seek damages as long as you are 50% or less at fault for your accident under Florida’s modified comparative fault laws, although your damages will be reduced by your share of fault.

 At Roman Austin Personal Injury Lawyers, our St. Petersburg motorcycle accident injury lawyers will fight for the full compensation you deserve.

 We encourage you to not accept a lowball initial settlement and instead allow an experienced personal injury lawyer to fully evaluate your claim.

 The following types of damages may be available in motorcycle accident cases:

 - Medical bills.
 This includes current and future medical expenses related to your accident such as surgery, hospitalization, emergency treatment, doctor visits, medication, medical devices, and physical therapy.

 - Lost wages for time you take off work while recovering

 - Lost future earning capacity if you are left disabled